 He took bread, gave thanks to you, broke it and gave it to his friends, saying, "Take and eat: this is my body which is given for you.
 Do this for the remembrance of me."
-After supper, Jesus took the cup of wine, gave you thanks, and said "Drink this all of you, this is my blood of the new covenant in response to his commandment, to share the bread and cup of Christ's undying love, and to proclaim our faith.

-- which is shed for you and for many.

-- Whenever you drink it,

-- do this for the remembrance of me."
+After supper, Jesus took the cup of wine, gave you thanks, and said "Drink this all of you, this is my blood of the new covenant which is shed for you and for many.
+Whenever you drink it, do this for the remembrance of me."